 Quick pickled cabbage recipe you can enjoy as a snack or side dish.
 Use pickling spices and mason jars for the best St. Patricks Day recipe ever.
 Once you get the hang of this you can pickle fruits and vegetables year round.

-A jar filled with marinated cheese cubes, topped with herbs and seasoning, sits alongside a vibrant batch of quick-pickled cabbage.
+A jar filled with marinated cabbage cubes, topped with herbs and seasoning, sits alongside a vibrant batch of quick-pickled cabbage.
 The scene is captured from a high angle on a light-colored surface, creating a delightful culinary tableau.

 Want to save this recipe?